printers-for-people/trident/README.md

 current assembly instructions, [this video (at the given timestamp)][bfi-assembly] shows the process.

+### Bottom-mounted electronics

+Again, due to suboptimal decision-making on the part of Voron Design, a Trident's electronics are only accessible if you flip the printer over.
+This is tedious, difficult to do, and probably not great for the printer.
+It's also quite difficult if you plan to add handles (which we did, and we [recommend you do as well](#unholey-sturdy-handles)).

+This can be fixed using the [Trident Inverted Electronics][trident-inverted-electronics] mod.
+This mod allows you to access the electronics by lifting the bottom panel, without having to re-orientt the printer at all.
+It  replaces the stock Z motor mounts and DIN rail mounts, but requires no additional hardware, or any changes to the build process, apart from mounting the DIN rails differently.

+TODO: Add a picture of the inverted electronics mod in-situ.

 ### Low-quality T-nuts

 The T-nuts provided by the kit (both M3 and M5) are of low quality.
 They are